A Tropicool Cat Oasis

 I always look for ways to make my indoors even more outdoors (sans bugs).
-If you have been collecting pet-friendly plants, it’s a nice idea to create small garden-like areas for them to explore.
+If you have been collecting pet safe plants, it’s a nice idea to create small garden-like areas for them to explore.
 During one of my first Leaf and Paw photoshoots in my house, I left my plants like this for a few days and the cats loved it:

-Especially for indoor cats, the greenery, increased oxygen, and air cleaning effects plants have are all beneficial to keeping them healthy.
+Especially for indoor cats, the greenery, increased oxygen, and air cleaning effect plants have are all beneficial to keeping them healthy.
 A bunch of fresh catnip in a pretty pot helps, too.
 Speaking of which, I actually like this article from The Spruce.

 Not a plant mom yet?
 Check out this blog for pet friendly plants to get you started, you’ll be happy you did!
 Soon, you can have you own tropicool oasis.

 Hi there!
 I sill love checking out your blog 🙂 I’m hoping you can answer a question for me: Crispy Wave plant (aka Japanese asplenium nidus fern) – yea or nay?
 I can’t seem to find anything out about it online.
 I bought it anyway, and it’s beautiful, but my kitties are already poking around it so I’m looking to confirm that it’s safe!
 Thanks!